andyevers/trade-backtester/README.md

 -   Triggers are activated while each new candle is being iterated, so when one trigger is activated (like a stopLoss or takeProfit), be aware that other candle data may not be updated yet.
 -   Each trigger is only tested once per symbol. if you have AAPL 'day' and AAPL 'minute', triggers on symbol AAPL will be tested only using the main timeframe if present, or the first combined candle for AAPL

-## TODO
+## Todo

 ### Changes

--   Maybe: Make Broker.ts unaware of EntityManager used by BacktestClient.
-It should send the data to BacktestClient where it then gets stored in the EntityManager repos.
-This way it will function the same as live clients, where entity manager is used for caching local data and the broker acts as a live broker.

--   The term "Order" and "Position" are being used for the same thing (closeOrder returns Position etc...).
+-   [ ] The term "Order" and "Position" are being used for the same thing (closeOrder returns Position etc...).
 Change to make terms uniform.
--   `TriggerService.processCandle` is SUPER slow. fix this.
+-   [x] `TriggerService.processCandle` is SUPER slow. fix this.
--   Maybe: We can shave of a few ms by setting repositories and services in the contructor rather than using getService and getRepository every time. possibly update this?

--   Cleanup TriggerRepository after adding indexIncrement and
+-   [ ] Creating a candle copy in Timeline.candleGenerator takes about 10ms - 15ms for 70,000 iterations.
+This is only used to deal with current prices on alternate timeframes. find a faster way of doing this.

 ### Additions

--   Add `BacktestResultsAnalyzer.ts`.
+-   [ ] Add `BacktestResultsAnalyzer.ts`.
 See https://kernc.github.io/backtesting.py/ for example output.

--   In `Backtester.ts`, add function to run a strategy (fires init and next).
+-   [x] In `Backtester.ts`, add function to run a strategy (fires init and next).

--   In `Backtester.ts`, add function to analyze strategy results. (consider adding a Results)

-### Performance Improvements

--   Creating a candle copy in Timeline.candleGenerator takes about 10ms - 15ms for 70,000 iterations.
-This is only used to deal with current prices on alternate timeframes. find a faster way of doing this.
+-   [ ] In `Timeline.ts`, make reset() change things back to original state after settings start time.
+Keep in mind this may run hundreds or thousands of times syncronously while testing multiple strategies.